Choi Seok-jeong

 Choi Seok-jeong (Korean: 최석정; Hanja: 崔錫鼎; 1646–1715) was a Korean politician and mathematician in the Joseon period of Korea.

 He published the Gusuryak (Korean: 구수략; Hanja: 九數略) in 1700, the first known literature on Latin squares, predating Leonhard Euler by at least 67 years.
 He also invented the hexagonal tortoise problem.
 Choi was a member of the Jeonju Choe clan.

 Choi Seok-jeong Award

 The Choi Seok-jeong Award was created in 2021 to recognize those who develop or spread mathematics.
-Spelling of laureates' names matches their Wikipedia page, if it exists, the remainder used Revised Romanization of Korean with the Korean Romanization Converter of Al Lab and Narainfotech.
+Spelling of laureates' names matches their Wikipedia page, if it exists, the remainder uses Revised Romanization of Korean.